Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 West Virginia Stats and Trends

-- West Virginia is 5-4 against the spread and 6-3 overall when the team puts up more than 18.3 points.
+- West Virginia is 5-4 against the spread and 6-3 overall when the team records more than 18.3 points.

-- The Mountaineers have turned the ball over four more times (19 total) than the Golden Gophers have forced a turnover (15) this season.
+- This year the Mountaineers have turned the ball over 19 times, four more than the Golden Gophers' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.